Debiased Orthogonal Boundary-Driven Efficient Noise Mitigation: Boundary Principle Analysis

 \section{Boundary Principle Analysis}

-In Figure.~\ref{fig1:a}-\ref{fig1:d}, we observe a natural boundary emerging in the pre-trained model’s ability to distinguish between clean and noisy samples.
+In Figure~\ref{fig1:a}-\ref{fig1:d}, we observe a natural boundary emerging in the pre-trained model’s ability to distinguish between clean and noisy samples.
 In this section, we explain the principle of boundary forming from high-dimensional perspectives, and how robust it is in general noise mitigation.

-\subsection{Hypothesis: Interaction Boundary is Shifted from Orthogonal Boundary}
+\subsection{Hypothesis: Intersection Boundary is Shifted from Orthogonal Boundary}

-We first elaborate on the gap extent between the positive and negative sides kept by the orthogonal boundary.
-Then, we present the reasoning behind the hypothesis that the intersection boundary in Figure.~\ref{fig:introduction} is a shifted orthogonal boundary in the cone space.
+We first analyze the margin between the positive and negative regions defined by the orthogonal decision boundary.
+We then provide the rationale for our hypothesis that the intersection boundary in Figure~\ref{fig:introduction} can be interpreted as a shifted orthogonal boundary within the conic space.

-\paragraph{The orthogonal boundary largely separates the positive and negative sides.} High-dimensional orthogonality is a general phenomenon caused by dimension disaster, where the angles between randomly selected vectors typically approximate 90 degrees, suggesting the cosine similarity that trends toward zero.
-For instance, in a 1024-dimensional space, the probability of two random vectors having a cosine similarity within $[-0.1, 0.1]$ is approximately 99.86\% (details are provided in Appendix.~\ref{sec:ortho_proof}).
-In this case, a natural boundary of cosine similarity zero forms, capably separating the positive side and negative side with a huge gap.
+\paragraph{The orthogonal boundary clearly partitions the positive and negative regions.} High-dimensional orthogonality is a well-known phenomenon often referred to as the curse of dimensionality, where the angles between randomly selected vectors tend to concentrate around $90^\circ$, implying cosine similarities close to zero.
+For example, in a 1024-dimensional space, the probability that two random vectors have a cosine similarity within $[-0.1, 0.1]$ is approximately 99.86\% (see Appendix~\ref{sec:ortho_proof}).
+This concentration effect induces a natural boundary at zero cosine similarity, which separates vectors with positive and negative similarity values with a wide margin.